sot/cheta/doc/fetch_tutorial.rst

 p95s                 x    int,float         float             95% percentile
 p99s                 x    int,float         float             99% percentile
 ==========  =====  =====  ================= ================  ===================

+Note: the inadvertent use of int16 for the daily stat ``samples`` column means that it rolls over at 32767.
+This column should not be trusted at this time.

 As an example a daily statistics query for the PCAD mode ``AOPCADMD`` (``NPNT``, ``NMAN``, etc) yields an object with only the ``times``,